 Payroll taxes: That’s taken care of.
 Our tax software automatically calculates taxes based on a company's office location(s) and where their employees live.

 Funds in company's account: Payroll is processed at 2:00PM EST two-to-four business days before it is deposited in employee’s bank accounts.
 Admins will receive an email every Monday to confirm the payments that are scheduled for the week.
-If an admin believes that there will not be enough funds in their account to cover these payments, they should reach out to their account manager or support immediately.
+If an admin believes that there will not be enough funds in their account to cover these payments, they should reach out to their Customer Success Manager or our 24/7 Support team immediately.

 Justworks fees are included as a Fee section payment “invoices,” which also include the total payments going out to employees, vendors, and contractors.
 This Fee section is at the bottom of invoices, and invoices can themselves be found on the main dashboard under “Upcoming Payments” if they have not yet been paid, or under “Invoices” if they've already processed.